jappeace/jappeaceApplication/content/failing-in-haskell.md

    y' <- y
    pure $ x' + y'
 ```
-`Nothing` will not tell us why z failed.
+`Nothing` won't tell us why `z` failed.
 This is wrong because it breaks preciseness.
-instead we should do something like this:
+instead we should restructure like so:

 ```haskell
 x :: Maybe Int